jejesu5/Jelou-test/README.md

 run docker-compose up

+Go to localhost:8080/api/docs for test the API (Get a JWT token to access routes)

 ### Given an array of integers, keep a total score based on the following:
 1. Add 1 point for every even number in the array